OpenTable is a restaurant reservation platform that allows you to book tables and subsequently pay for your food.

 By setting up a profile, users will receive personalized recommendations.
 OpenTable is furthermore able to take dietary restrictions, such as allergies, into account.

-The firm’s most frequent customers can also earn VIP status if they book more than 12 times in a given year.
+The firm’s most frequent customers can also earn VIP status if they book more than 12 times in a year.
 The VIP status gives users access to Booking.com’s Genius membership, which grants users a 10 percent discount on selected hotels and other locations.

 Additionally, OpenTable also offers a loyalty program, allowing users to cash in earned points (which are given for restaurant visits) for different discounts and rewards.